MichaelNeas/laboratory/checklist.md

 ### 2. Use Flashcards

-To solve the problem, I made a little flashcards site where I could add flashcards of 2 types: general and code.
-Each card has different formatting.

 Make your own for free:

 - [Flashcards site repo](https://github.com/jwasham/computer-science-flash-cards)
 - [My flash cards database (old - 1200 cards)](https://github.com/jwasham/computer-science-flash-cards/blob/master/cards-jwasham.db):
 - [My flash cards database (new - 1800 cards)](https://github.com/jwasham/computer-science-flash-cards/blob/master/cards-jwasham-extreme.db):

-Keep in mind I went overboard and have cards covering everything from assembly language and Python trivia to machine learning and statistics.
-It's way too much for what's required.

 **Note on flashcards:** The first time you recognize you know the answer, don't mark it as known.
 You have to see the same card and answer it several times correctly before you really know it.
 Repetition will put that knowledge deeper in